+FOR GOVERNMENT

-FOR GOVERNMENT James B. Norman, Esq., Chief Department Counsel
+James B. Norman, Esq., Chief Department Counsel

-FOR APPLICANT Pro Se
+FOR APPLICANT Pro se

 The Defense Office of Hearings and Appeals (DOHA) declined to grant Applicant a security clearance.
-On October 8, 2008, DOHA issued a statement of reasons (SOR) advising Applicant of the basis for that decision-security concerns raised under Guideline F (Financial Considerations) of Department of Defense Directive 5220.6 (Jan.
+On May 11, 2010, DOHA issued a statement of reasons (SOR) advising Applicant of the basis for that decision-security concerns raised under Guideline F (Financial Considerations) of

+Department of Defense Directive 5220.6 (Jan.
 2, 1992, as amended) (Directive).
 Applicant requested a hearing.
-On February 20, 2009, after the hearing, Chief Administrative Judge Robert Robinson Gales denied Applicant's request for a security clearance.
-Applicant appealed pursuant to the Directive ¶ E3.1.28 and E3.1.30.
+On November 24, 2010, after the hearing, Administrative Judge David M. White denied Applicant's request for a security clearance.
+Applicant appealed pursuant to the Directive ¶¶ E3.1.28 and E3.1.30.

-Applicant raised the following issue on appeal: whether the Judge's adverse clearance decision is arbitrary, capricious, or contrary to law.
+Applicant raised the following issue on appeal: whether the Judge's adverse clearance decision is arbitrary, capricious or contrary to law.

 Applicant contends that the Judge's adverse decision should be reversed because the Judge did not correctly weigh Applicant's mitigating evidence.
-Applicant argues that this evidence was sufficient to warrant a favorable decision.
-Applicant has not demonstrated that the Judge's decision is arbitrary, capricious, or contrary to law.
+Applicant argues that the Judge's adverse decision focused exclusively on the government's older credit report, showing approximately \$90,000 in delinquent debt, rather than Applicant's more recent credit report, showing a 60% reduction in that delinquent debt in the three months prior to the hearing.
+He also argues that the Judge failed to give adequate weight to his favorable employment and character evidence under the whole-person concept.
+Applicant's arguments do not demonstrate that the Judge's decision is arbitrary, capricious or contrary to law.

-The presence of some mitigating evidence does not alone compel the Judge to make a favorable security clearance decision.
+In reaching his decision, the Judge gave due consideration to "[t]he strong testaments to [Applicant's] good character, integrity, and trustworthiness by his supervisor and coworkers."
+Decision at 8.
+However, the presence of some mitigating evidence does not alone compel the Judge to make a favorable security clearance decision.
 As the trier of fact, the Judge has to weigh the evidence as a whole and decide whether the favorable evidence outweighs the unfavorable evidence, or vice versa.
 See, e.g., ISCR Case No. 06-10320 at 2 (App.
 Bd.
 Nov.
 7, 2007).
 A party's disagreement with the Judge's weighing of the evidence, or an ability to argue for a different interpretation of the evidence, is not sufficient to demonstrate the Judge weighed the evidence or reached conclusions in a manner that is arbitrary, capricious, or contrary to law.
 See, e.g., ISCR Case No. 06-17409 at 3 (App.
 Bd.
 Oct.
 12, 2007).

-In this case, the Judge found that Applicant had a lengthy history of not meeting financial obligations and had only recently started to resolve her financial problems.
+In this case, the Judge found that Applicant had a lengthy history of not meeting financial obligations.
+At the time the case was submitted for decision, Applicant still had significant outstanding debts, and was still trying to resolve his financial problems.
 In light of the foregoing, the Judge could reasonably conclude that those problems were still ongoing.
 See, e.g., ISCR Case No. 05-07747 at 2 (App.
 Bd.
 Jul.
 3, 2007).
 The Judge weighed the mitigating evidence offered by Applicant against the length and seriousness of the disqualifying conduct and considered the possible application of relevant conditions and factors.
-The Judge found in favor of Applicant as to two of the SOR factual allegations, but reasonably explained why the mitigating evidence was insufficient to overcome the government's security concerns.
-The Board does not review a case de novo.
+He specifically considered the evidence referenced by Applicant in his appeal brief and reasonably explained why that evidence was insufficient to overcome the government's security concerns: